Dan J. Harkey

 Standard Signature Block:

-By: Gloria Stivic, General Partner
+By: Gloria LPic, General Partner

-A general partner may be an entity such as a corporation, LLC, limited partnership, or general partnership.
+A general partner may be an entity, such as a Corporation, LLC, or limited Partnership.
+To verify the formation and authority of the general partner entity, what steps should be taken?

 Non-Standard Signature Block accommodating entity general partners: